venushka/jmxeval/README.md

 ## On Windows
 To setup jmxeval with NRPE,

-1. Download the latest version's .zip file.
+1. Download the latest version's jmxeval-N.N.N-bin.zip file from the [releases page](https://github.com/venushka/jmxeval/releases).
 2. Unzip the file.
 3. Copy the *check_jmxeval.bat* file and the *jmxeval* directory to the NRPE plugins directory.
 4. Ensure the *JAVA_HOME* environment variable is set to the location of a Java 8 or higher JRE/JDK installation (you will need a JDK if you are using local attach), or uncomment the change the *JAVA_HOME* variable in *check_jmxeval* to point to one.